Buyers beware… you are the consumer, and you have rights.

 the student received honor when the student achieved rank.
 Charging for both

+was lower than a prostitute.
 According to Oriental culture, a prostitute only sold her body—whereas the

 instructor who charged for both lessons and the completion tests sold their